giancosta86/moondeploy/README.md

 * on Linux, download the zip file from the [download area](https://github.com/giancosta86/moondeploy/releases/latest), then tell your desktop environment that you wish to employ MoonDeploy's executable to open **.moondeploy** files

-* Mac OS is not officially supported, but you might want to build MoonDeploy from the Go source code - and it will probably work.
-You should download and uncompress MoonDeploy's source files, then run **gradle build** from within its root directory, installing dependencies as required by the build process.
+* Mac OS is not officially supported, but you might want to build MoonDeploy from the Go source code - please, refer to the [related wiki page](https://github.com/giancosta86/moondeploy/wiki/Building-MoonDeploy).

 ### Usage